bplaat/win32games/README.md

 # My-C-Win32-Games
 My C Win32 Games

+## Build
-Compiled with tcc 32 bit
+Compiled with tcc 32 bit with no other arguments